Ernst Thälmann: Imprisonment and execution

 After the Reichstag Fire on 27 February 1933, the Nazi regime targeted members of the KPD and other left-wing opponents of it in a new wave of violence and arrests.
 Although having gone underground yet again, Thälmann was arrested and imprisoned together with his personal secretary Werner Hirsch on the afternoon of 3 March 1933.
-Eight officers of Police Station 121 arrested Thälmann at his self-appointed safehouse, the home of Hans and Martha Kluczynski in Berlin-Charlottenburg.
-Although the main police informant was a neighbor of the Kluczynskis, Hermann Hilliges, at least four other people informed the police of the connection between the Kluczynskis and Thälmann in the days before the latter's arrest.
-Thälmann had used the Kluczynskis' home occasionally for several years, but started fully residing there in January 1933.
-Although it was not among the six illegal residences that the military-political apparatus of the KPD had prepared for Thälmann, it was not considered known to the police.
+Eight officers of Police Station 121 arrested Thälmann at his supposed safehouse, the home of Hans and Martha Kluczynski in Berlin-Charlottenburg.
+Although the main police informant was a neighbor of the Kluczynskis, Hermann Hilliges, at least four other people informed the police of the connection between the Kluczynskis and Thälmann in the days before his arrest.
+Thälmann had used the home occasionally for several years, but started fully residing there in January 1933.
+Although it was not among the six illegal residences that the KPD had carefully prepared for Thälmann, it was not considered known to the police.